Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators: BACKGROUND

 TDA \cite{carlsson2009topology} is a branch of applied mathematics that studies the shape of digital data and leverages this information across various fields of artificial intelligence.
 Unlike traditional statistical methods, TDA applies concepts from topology to analyze data, enabling the investigation of global structures and properties that remain invariant under continuous deformations.

 In practice, TDA analyzes connected components, holes, and higher-dimensional cavities.
 The mathematical foundation of TDA is persistent homology \cite{edelsbrunner2008persistent}, with its precursor being the size function \cite{frosini1992measuring}.
-Persistent homology not only identifies topological features in the data - such as the connected components and cavities mentioned above - but also quantifies their persistence across multiple scales.
+Persistent homology not only identifies topological features in the data, such as the connected components and cavities mentioned above, but also quantifies their persistence across multiple scales.
 A common assumption is that features with longer persistence are more relevant for characterizing the underlying shape of the data.
+TDA has achieved remarkable success in real-world applications, spanning medicine \cite{nicolau2011topology, carlsson2021topological, petri2014homological}, materials science \cite{lee2017quantifying, hiraoka2016hierarchical}, finance \cite{gidea2018topological, gidea2020topological}, computer vision \cite{carlsson2008local}, and more.
+Recently, TDA has also been applied to wireless networks to study coverage properties \cite{de2007coverage, ramazani2016topological}.